Blog Contents (Jump to Section)

-What is research?
-How do I conduct hypnosis research?
+What is research and how do I conduct hypnosis research?

 In simple terms, research is finding out about something.
 It becomes more valuable research when you take an organised or systematic approach to find out facts and then be able to draw conclusions from those facts.
 For example, if you wanted to find some post-qualification training to boost your CPD record, you might think about what you need, search for courses that meet your general criteria and then look more closely to see which particular course is most suitable for you.
 Thus, fundamentally, with any research, you are likely to have a research question (what you want to find out), a way of conducting that research (methodology) and some analysis of the data, to the form conclusions.